Set-theoretic type solutions of the braid equation: Introduction

+where $r_{ij}$ means $r$ acting in the $i$-th and $j$-th components.
+It is easy to check that this occurs if and only if $s\coloneqq \tau\xcirc r$, where $\tau$ denotes the flip, satisfies the braid equation $s_{12} \xcirc s_{23} \xcirc s_{12} = s_{23} \xcirc s_{12} \xcirc s_{23}$.
+In~\cite{D}, Drinfeld raised the question of finding set-theoretical (or combinatorial) solutions; i.e. pairs $(Y,s)$, where $Y$ is a set and $s\colon Y\times Y\to Y\times Y$ is a map satisfying this equation.
 This approach was first considered by Etingof, Schedler and Soloviev~\cite{ESS} and Gateva-Ivanova and Van den Bergh~\cite{GIVB}, for involutive solutions, and by Lu, Yan and Zhu~\cite{LYZ}, and Soloviev~\cite{S}, for non-involutive solutions.
-Now it is known that there are connections between solutions and affine torsors, Artin-Schelter regular rings, Biberbach groups and groups of $I$-type, Garside structures, Hopf-Galois theory, left symmetric algebras, etc. (\cites{AGV, DG, De1, DDM, Ch, GI1, GI2, GI3, GI4, GIVB, JO})
+Now it is known that there are connections between solutions and affine torsors, Artin-Schelter regular rings, Bieberbach groups and groups of $I$-type, Garside structures, Hopf-Galois theory, left symmetric algebras, etc. (\cites{AGV, DG, De1, DDM, Ch, GI1, GI2, GI3, GI4, GIVB, JO})